Sitecore/docker-examples/README.md

 We default the host suffix to localho.st, which provides a local loopback to 127.0.0.1 and means that no modifications are required to your hosts files, either manually or using additional containers.

-Modification of the `hosts` files can also be in issue in certain organisations which prevent due to group policy or mandatory use of certain virus scanners such as Symantec Endpoint Security which prevent modificaiton for security reasons.
+Modification of the `hosts` files can also be in issue in certain organisations which prevent due to group policy or mandatory use of certain virus scanners such as Symantec Endpoint Security which prevent modification for security reasons.

 ## Local deployment

 The set up is for simplicity.
 Deploy your files to `./docker/data/cm/website` folder.

-This is verysimilar to how the Sitecore 9.3 Community Repository was configured.
+This is very similar to how the Sitecore 9.3 Community Repository was configured.
 We do not have volume mounts for XConnect, feel free to add them if you them.

 ## Removing local files